 This post is meant to resolve all your questions about these two exams and help you choose the one which works best for you.

-Graduate Record Exam or GRE is a standardized computer/paper-based test that is taken by individuals who are interested in pursuing postgraduate study at universities all over the world.
+Graduate Record Exam or GRE is a standardised computer/paper-based test that is taken by individuals who are interested in pursuing postgraduate study at universities all over the world.
 The 3 hours 45 minutes exam has 3 sections- Analytical Writing, Verbal Reasoning and Quantitative Reasoning — that check your writing and reasoning skills.
 The Analytical Writing section requires you to write your analysis on two arguments within 60 minutes.
 The Verbal Reasoning section expects you to answer 40 questions in 60 minutes and the Quantitative Reasoning section requires you to answer 40 questions within 70 minutes.
 There is also an unscored section that is used for research purposes by the ETS (the GRE-conducting body) and appears in between sections or at the end of the exam.
 GRE is scored on a scale of 260-340, in 1-point increments.

-Analytical Writing Assessment requires you analyse an argument in 30 minutes.
+Analytical Writing Assessment requires you to analyse an argument in 30 minutes.
 Integrated Reasoning has 12 questions to be answered within 30 minutes.
 Quantitative Reasoning requires you to answer 31 questions in 62 minutes and Verbal Reasoning expects you to answer 36 questions in 65 minutes.
 GMAT is scored on a scale of 200-800, in 10-point increments.

-Earlier, there were no doubts on this issue.
+Earlier, there were no doubts about this issue.
 If you wanted to apply to B-schools, you took the GMAT.
 End of story.
 All this changed in 2006 when Stanford started accepting GRE scores, reportedly, to encourage diversity among applicants.
 Other B-schools soon followed.

 According to the ETS, GRE scores are now accepted by thousands of MBA programs around the world and this number is growing each day.
 Check out a comprehensive list of B-schools that accept GRE scores.